lconcia/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

 .. code-block:: console

-  $ apptainer exec --nv pytorch-transfer-learning_0.1.0.sif predict --help
+  [gh]$ apptainer exec --nv pytorch-transfer-learning_0.1.0.sif predict --help
   INFO:    squashfuse not found, will not be able to mount SIF or other squashfs files
   INFO:    gocryptfs not found, will not be able to use gocryptfs
   INFO:    Converting SIF file to temporary sandbox...